The following is the second in a two-part series about the York Harbor Poison Pen Scandal. To read the first part,click here.

 From April 1918, until February 1922, Mr. Ryan served as a special Deputy Police Commissioner, without salary.
 (He was one of several “millionaires” appointed by Police Commissioner Richard E. Enright.)

 Ryan was at the top of his game in 1918, when he was appointed a police deputy, but two years later his good fortune crumbled.

 Ryan was brought to grief by the iconic Stutz automobile brand.
 He had tried to corner the market on Stutz shares.
-The scheme failed, and by 1920, bankers took control of his assets when his father refused to bail him out, as we highlighted yesterday.
+The scheme failed, and by 1920, bankers took control of his assets when his father refused to bail him out.

 Most fathers half as rich as Thomas Fortune Ryan would have rescued their sons from such financial disgrace.
 But the older Ryan has always had the reputation of being a greedy, grasping, scheming mercenary.
 Moreover, when the father remarried almost before his wife’s body was cold, Allen publicly denounced his father.

 Critics blamed his early success for his demise:

 …young Ryan became puffed with the delusion that he was an industrial and financial Napoleon.
 Early success inflamed him into recklessness.
 He launched project after project.
 During the universal boom some of his ventures were carried along.
 But, like too many others, young Ryan paid more attention to the stock ticker than to the prosaic running of factories.
 Wall Street rang with sensational tales of his speculative exploits.
 His stock market winnings were estimated at millions.
 (Forbes, Vols.
 10-11)…